katarzynadutkowska/CMZ_data_explorer/README.md

 git clone https://github.com/YOUR_USERNAME/CMZ-data-explorer.git
 cd CMZ-data-explorer
 ```
-You can download the zip through the **Code** button on the top of the repository, like so:
+Alternatively, just download the zip through the **Code** button on the top of the repository, like so:
 ![How to save a zip file with the repository](./assets/Zip-file.png)

 ### 2. Define Your Paths